Curated OER

 Modeling the Solar System

 Students build a scaled model of the solar system.
-In this space science lesson plan, students arrange them according to their distances from the sun.
+For this space science lesson, students arrange them according to their distances from the sun.
 They analyze each planet's unique features such as density and relative gravity.

 Curated OER